klaytn/kips/KIPs/kip-37.md

 ## Backwards Compatibility

 There have been requirements during the design discussions to have this standard be compatible with existing standards when sending to contract addresses, specifically KIP-17 at time of writing.
-To cater for this scenario, there is some leeway with the revert logic should a contract not implement the `KIP37TokenReceiver` as per "Safe Transfer Rules" section above, specifically "Scenario#3 : The receiver does not implement the necessary `KIP37TokenReceiver` interface function(s)".
+To cater for this scenario, there is some leeway with the revert logic should a contract not implement the `KIP37TokenReceiver` as per [Safe Transfer Rules](#safe-transfer-rules) section above, specifically "Scenario#3 : The receiver does not implement the necessary `KIP37TokenReceiver` interface function(s)".

 Hence in a hybrid KIP-37 contract implementation an extra call MUST be made on the recipient contract and checked before any hook calls to `onKIP37Received` or `onKIP37BatchReceived` are made.
 Order of operation MUST therefore be: